RaagavPrasanna/recogame/projectProposal.md

     - Steam profile import
     - Grouping by genres
     - Filtering per platform
+    - Perform ratings on games from other platforms

 - My console broke and I can only play games on my underpowered laptop, I want to discover old games that can run on my laptop
     - Questionnaire